keyoffecka/sparql-api/README.md

 PREFIX mapping is not yet supported, thus for now the queries should include PREFIX definitions. net.izedio.sparqlapi.Request.mappings is ignored.

 # How to build
-You need to have ant and ivy installed
+You need to have Ant and Ivy installed.
+Remember to create your workspace specific build-local.properties file and set ivy.cache.dir property.
+This property defines a path to the Ivy repository.

 *ant retrieve package*